OCR-D/docs/cookbook.md

 ### OCR-D workflow

-The workflow consits of several steps from the image with some additional metadata to the textual content of the image.
+The workflow consists of several steps from the image with some additional metadata to the textual content of the image.
 The tools used to generate the text are divided in the following categories:

 - Image preprocessing
 - Layout analysis